zhagan/mod/docs/api/sources/microphone.md

 ### Imperative Refs

-For programmatic control, you can use refs to access methods directly:
+For programmatic access to state and device management, you can use refs:

 ```tsx
 import { Microphone, MicrophoneHandle, Monitor } from '@mode-7/mod';